MicrosoftDocs/azure-docs/articles/sql-database/sql-database-service-tier-hyperscale-faq.md

 No, your application programming model stays as is.
 You use your connection string as usual and the other regular ways to interact with your Hyperscale database.

-### What transaction isolation levels are going to be default on SQL Database Hyperscale database
+### What transaction isolation level is the default in a Hyperscale database

 On the primary replica, the transaction isolation level is RCSI (Read Committed Snapshot Isolation).
 On the Read Scale-out secondary replicas, the isolation level is Snapshot.

-### Can I bring my on-premises or IaaS SQL Server license to SQL Database Hyperscale
+### Can I bring my on-premises or IaaS SQL Server license to Hyperscale

 Yes, [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) is available for Hyperscale.
 Every SQL Server Standard core can map to 1 Hyperscale vCores.
 Every SQL Server Enterprise core can map to 4 Hyperscale vCores.
 You don’t need a SQL license for secondary replicas.
 The Azure Hybrid Benefit price will be automatically applied to Read Scale-out (secondary) replicas.

-### What kind of workloads is SQL Database Hyperscale designed for
+### What kind of workloads is Hyperscale designed for

-SQL Database Hyperscale supports all SQL Server workloads, but it is primarily optimized for OLTP.
+Hyperscale supports all SQL Server workloads, but it is primarily optimized for OLTP.
 You can bring Hybrid (HTAP) and Analytical (data mart) workloads as well.

-### How can I choose between Azure SQL Data Warehouse and SQL Database Hyperscale
+### How can I choose between Azure SQL Data Warehouse and Azure SQL Database Hyperscale

-If you are currently running interactive analytics queries using SQL Server as a data warehouse, SQL Database Hyperscale is a great option because you can host small and mid-size data warehouses (such as a few TB up to 100 TB) at a lower cost, and you can migrate your SQL Server data warehouse workload to SQL Database Hyperscale with minimal T-SQL code changes.
+If you are currently running interactive analytics queries using SQL Server as a data warehouse, Hyperscale is a great option because you can host small and mid-size data warehouses (such as a few TB up to 100 TB) at a lower cost, and you can migrate your SQL Server data warehouse workload to Hyperscale with minimal T-SQL code changes.

 If you are running data analytics on a large scale with complex queries and sustained ingestion rates higher than 100 MB/s, or  using Parallel Data Warehouse (PDW), Teradata, or other Massively Parallel Processor (MPP)) data warehouses, SQL Data Warehouse may be the best choice.

-## SQL Database Hyperscale compute questions
+## Hyperscale compute questions

 ### Can I pause my compute at any time